 A. Email is the preferred method.
 Please email your instructor using email@example.com

 How are classes arranged?

 A. Generally all beginners will start together, no matter their age.
 If registration warrants, large beginner classes will be split according to age.
 As a dancer continues, they may select classes appropriate to their level, both competitive and recreational.
 The director will have final say in all class placements.
 Dancers progress with practice, mastery of material as well as competition success (if your dancer decides to take the competitive route.)

 Do I need a costume?

 A. All dancers registered with the school will participate in our Winter Performance, therefore all dancers will require a costume.
-School costumes are rented yearly for $50 per year for our beginner skirt and as your dancer progresses, you will have the opportunity to be part of our dress program.
+School costumes are rented yearly for $50 per year for our beginner dress.
 Irish dance has a bad name for having expensive costumes.
 Ask your instructor about how we keep costumes affordable!